Statutory rape: Romeo and Juliet laws

 Such laws generally apply to a couple whose ages differ by less than a specified number of years.
 They are, however, generally unavailable in any case where the older participant has an authoritative position over the younger regardless of relative age, such as a teacher/student, coach/player or guardian/ward relationship, or if any physical force was used or serious physical injury resulted.
-This is normally accomplished by making acts involving these circumstances separate crimes to which the "Romeo and Juliet" defense does not apply.
+This is normally accomplished by making acts involving these circumstances separate crimes to which the "Romeo and Juliet" defence does not apply.

 An example is Texas Penal Code, Section 22.011(e).
-It provides an affirmative defense to a charge of sexual assault if all of the following apply;
+It provides an affirmative defence to a charge of sexual assault if all of the following apply;